codebar/tutorials/html/lesson6/tutorial.md

 ## Extras

-Now that you have become familiar with HTML & CSS, how about you go away and create your own portfolio site.
+Now that you are familiar with HTML & CSS, how about you go away and create your own portfolio site.
 Think about the pages that you may include, such as home, about me and a portfolio or gallery page.
 You may even want to include a downloadable CV.